Boro23-wq/boro.io/README.md

-# Portfolio Blog Starter
+# Boro Portfolio Blog

-This is a porfolio site template complete with a blog.
+This ismy porfolio site with a blog.
 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)